builtlabs/grind-hackathon/README.md

 - Use the contract from Francis
 - Remove the GraphQL code if its not needed

+## Privy
+- Set up the domain with Privy
+  - Verify the domain with Privy
+  - DNS config
+- Project name

 ## Domain
 - Register the domain
 - Set up the domain with Vercel
-- Set up the domain with Privy
-  - Verify the domain with Privy
-  - DNS config
 - Make sure CSP is correct

 ## UI